The New Kingdom: When ancient Egypt was the ancient world's undisputed superpower

 With the return of Thutmose III to the throne, Egypt once more focused on military expansion.

-The pharaoh marched into Syria once more and defeated a coalition of local city-states at the Battle of Megiddo in 1457 BC.
+The pharaoh marched into Syria once more and defeated a coalition of Canaanite city-states at the Battle of Megiddo in 1457 BC.

 As a result, the Syrian princes swore allegiance to Thutmose III.
 To avoid any rebellions against his rule, Thutmose established garrisons of Egyptian troops across the region.

-The greatest threat to Egyptian expansion was the people of Mitanni, located north of Syria.
+However, the greatest threat to Egyptian expansion at the time was the people of Mitanni, located north of Syria.

 Upon his return to Egypt, Thutmose III had his victories and achievements carved into the walls of Karnak.

-These regions gave the pharaoh a new supply of gold from the Nubia mines, as well as wood, perfume, ivory, and animal skins that were traded from other parts of Africa.
+These regions were forced to give the pharaoh a new supply of gold from the Nubian mines, as well as wood, perfume, ivory, and animal skins that were traded from other parts of Africa.

 As a result, Thutmose III dramatically increased the wealth of the Egyptian empire, which was spent on expanding the army and improving construction projects at Karnak.